 5. Connect with employees on an emotional level

 6. Invest in the growth & development of your employees

 Right workplace experience has a profound impact on employee sentiment.
-Organizations that focus on HR as a strategic tool, care about employees’ Wellbeing, have transparent Communication channels and prioritize Growth & Development of employees rarely face the problem of attracting and retaining talent.
+Organizations that focus on HR as a strategic tool, care about employees’ Wellbeing, have transparent Communication channels, and prioritize the Growth & Development of employees rarely face the problem of attracting and retaining talent.

-This article was first posted on BW Businessworld platform on September 19, 2017 as part of Workplace Experience Ranking 2017 knowledge series.
+This article was first posted on the BW Businessworld platform on September 19, 2017, as part of Workplace Experience Ranking 2017 knowledge series.